 Getting into SDSU

 San Diego State is rated as more selective by both the Princeton Review and U.S. News than most universities.
 The school admits about 34% of applicants, and applications have NEARLY DOUBLED in the last ten years, from about 60 to nearly 100,000 applications for fall, 2020.
 The overall GPA average for their students is about 3.8 (weighted).

 SDSU is focused first on the academics of their applicants, and additional factors the Admissions office evaluates include:

 - The applicant’s record of achievement for A-G college preparatory courses in high school

 - The eligibility index of the student; a combination of the high school GPA and SAT/ACT test scores

 - The applicant’s chosen major and availability of slots

 - For Nursing applicants: high school performance in classes such as biology, algebra, and chemistry

 SDSU ranks applicants within each major, not overall.
-The best way a prospective student can get into SDSU is to have a strong academic record.
-San Diego State uses the California State University application, available through the CSUMentor website.
+The best way a prospective student can get into SDSU is to have a strong high school academic record, taking honors and AP classes when available.
+San Diego State uses the California State University application, available through the CalStateApply.